-Certain policies apply to making public statements on behalf of NYU Long Island School of Medicine and NYU Winthrop Hospital, or using the designation on materials for public distribution.
+Certain policies apply to making public statements on behalf of NYU Long Island School of Medicine and NYU Langone Hospital—Long Island, or using the designation on materials for public distribution.
 Learn more about our public representation policy.

 Security and Campus Safety

 NYU Long Island School of Medicine’s campus security department maintains a safe and open environment to ensure peace and a high quality of life for students, staff, faculty, and visitors.
 We patrol campus at all hours and have officers stationed in the emergency room and ambulance areas.
 To contact campus security, call 516-663-5151 or dial extension 5151 from a campus phone.

 We utilize a holistic review in the selection process, evaluating each applicant’s experiences, attributes, and other established selection criteria.